 Undesirable behaviors like excessive barking or destructive chewing will develop if they do not get the attention they require, so ask yourself if you are really ready to commit the time investment it takes to raise and train a Doodle before getting one.

-Because of their intelligence, all Doodle puppies require consistent training throughout their first year and benefit from puppy classes and basic obedience training, plus, ongoing training is the best way to strengthen your relationship with any dog.
+Because of their intelligence, all Doodle puppies require consistent training throughout their first year and benefit from puppy training classes and basic obedience training, plus, ongoing training is the best way to strengthen your relationship with any dog.

 Doodles make great family pets with the proper training and care